Cops: 14 injured after shooting outside Chicago funeral home

 “We thought it was a war out here,” Geder told the Chicago Sun-Times.
 “It’s ridiculous all the shooting that’s going on out here, it really has to stop.”

+Chicago Mayor Lori Lightfoot said Tuesday night in a series of Twitter posts that “far too many people” have attended funerals and attempted to begin the process of healing entire communities following another “senseless tragedy.”
+She added that people with information should speak up, even if anonymously.

+“When a person picks up a gun, we suffer as a city.
+This cannot be who we are.
+Too many guns are on our streets and in the hands of people who should never possess them,” Lightfoot continued.
+“These individuals will be held accountable.”

 Carter said at least 60 shell casings were found at the scene of the shooting.
 It wasn’t immediately known if anyone other than attendees of the funeral were victims, nor if anyone in the SUV had been wounded.
-The person in custody was uninjured, according to authorities.
+The person being questioned was uninjured, according to authorities.
 Investigators haven’t determined how many people were involved in the shooting.

 A squad car was assigned to monitor the funeral as a precaution because of the sizable number of mourners attending, Carter said, adding that he was unaware of any warnings from community activists that trouble at the funeral was imminent.
-Authorities didn’t say who the victims were mourning.

 “The district commander took every precaution that he could,” Carter said.